wp-plugins/squirrly-seo/readme.txt

 Over 650 students to our $147 Content Marketing Training on Udemy.
 Part of that training you'll be receiving for free when signing up for this wordpress seo plugin.

-+285% increase in traffic to over 36,500 survey participants.
+over +285% increase in traffic to over 36,500 survey participants.

 Recently our team grew to 7 people